 I Fear the Zipper Breaking

-I live in constant fear of the zipper breaking.
-Because the Elizabeth Diaper bag doesn’t have any other main closure that the top zipper (which makes for a really streamlined look), you are sunk if it breaks.
+I’ll be honest, I live in constant fear of the zipper breaking.
+Because the Elizabeth Diaper bag doesn’t have any other main closure that the top zipper, you are sunk if it breaks.

 You know how some bags have an inset zipper and an extra backup magnetic closure?
 I love that feature because you can seal your bag quickly even if you don’t have time to re-zip.
 It’s also insurance against a zipper malfunction.